codicate/blackjack/README.md

 # blackjack

-Classic Blackjack made with WASM, emscripten, and C++
+Blackjack made with WASM, emscripten, and C++

 ### Features: